mackworth/cTiVo/wiki/Advanced-Topics.md

 # Artwork

-For MPEG files (.MPG, .MP4, .MOV, or .M4V), cTiVo can embed a still picture inside the file to represent it in iTunes, iOS devices, or other players that understand this standard.
-By default, this picture is one of the first frames of the video, but you have many choices available.
-First, in Preferences, you can specify that all videos should have the same cTiVo icon, representing that it came from your TiVo.
-Secondly, in Preferences, you can enable cTiVo automatically retrieving fan-generated, episode-specific artwork from theTVDB.com or theMovieDB.com (although this is dependent on the series/episode/movie being in the database).
-Third, you can put artwork into your download folder containing artwork that is added to episodes as they are generated.
-These files can be in almost any format supported by the OS, but the filename has to be in a specific syntax.
+For MPEG files (.MPG, .MP4, .MOV, or .M4V), cTiVo can embed a still picture inside the file to represent it in Finder, iTunes, iOS devices, or other players that understand this standard.
+First (default case), you can choose the same image used by your TiVo to represent the show; this will be a series-wide image downloaded directly  from your TiVo.
+Secondly, you can choose fan-generated art from theTVDB.com website (although this is dependent on the series/episode/movie being in the database).
+With this option, you can then choose either episode-specific, season-specific, or series-wide artwork.

+Third, you can manually add artwork directly to an episode.
+With the "Art" column enabled in the Now Playing Table, just drag your preferred artwork on top of any existing (or blank) artwork.
+This will then be embedded in any downloads of that show. cTiVo will even update any pre-existing downloads with that image.
+You can similarly remove any artwork (manually added or automatic) by dragging the image to the Trash.
+If manual, this will delete the matching image file from disk and from any existing downloads.

+Finally, you can store artwork in your download folder, but the filename has to be in a very specific syntax.
+Note that this is the mechanism that the drag/drop ability uses; it simply creates a file in the appropriate location.

 The filename must start with the series title (e.g. "The Daily Show with Jon Stewart") with any slashes or colons replaced with dashes.
 Then you can create a series-generic file (no suffix), a season-specific file (suffix of Snn, or an episode-specific file (suffix of SnnEnn).
 Movies start with their title and optionally the movie year XXXX as a suffix (e.g. "Fight Club_1999")

-These local files can be stored in the download directory itself or in a "thumbnails" subdirectory of the download directory.
+These files can be in almost any format supported by the OS, and can be stored in the download directory itself or in a "thumbnails" subdirectory of the download directory.
 If you have enabled series-specific subdirectories within the download directory, they can also be in that directory, or in a "thumbnails" subdirectory of that subdirectory.
+Finally, if you want to specify an image directory, use the secret command  `defaults write ThumbnailsDirectory <path>`  in Terminal.
+If there is more than one image, it will choose episode-specific, then season-specific, then series-wide in that order.

-To give as much control to you as possible, if more than one of these artwork types are available, it will use the first one it finds in the following order:
+To increase the chances of finding appropriate artwork, it will use the first one it finds in the following order:
 - Local episode-specific (SnnEnn)
-- theTVDB artwork (if enabled and available)
 - Local season-specific (S00)
-- Local series-generic
+- Local series-wide
-- cTiVo icon (if enabled)
+- Whichever online source (TiVo or TVDB) you specify
+- The other online source
 - Initial frame from video

 For movies, the order is: